sefidgaran/salesforce-marketing-cloud/src/README.md

 }
 ```

-Note: Don't forget to add your Firebase google-services.json to your android/app folder.
+And please don't forget to add your Firebase google-services.json to your android/app folder.

 # Setup iOS